 Yet, time and time again we procrastinate and don’t take the few simple steps to be ready.
-Whether you are preparing for the next hurricane season, middle America’s tornado alley or a threatening snowstorm up north, these comprehensive printables will have your family ready for just about any situation.
+Whether you are preparing for the next hurricane season, middle America’s tornado alley, a threatening snowstorm up north, or dealing with a family member in the hospital that cares for all the family administrative duties, these comprehensive printables will have your family ready for just about any situation.

 All of your critical preparation steps are in a binder that you can grab when a crisis happens (or is about to happen).
-All of your critical information and points of contact are already filled out so you don’t have to go scrambling to find them after the fact.
+All of your information and points of contact are already filled out, so you don’t have to go scrambling to find them after the fact.

-Why Do We Need an Emergency Binder?
+‼️ Why Do We Need One?

 This isn’t meant to scare anyone, but there are risks everywhere.
 Earthquakes and floods can happen in the most unexpected places.
 Fires and sinkholes can’t be predicted.
 So, don’t put your family at risk.
 Complete these worksheets in case you need them for an emergency.

 Grab a pen and get your computer out to fill out the following printables!

-Family Emergency Supplies
+Emergency Supplies List Filled In

 This is a great time to get the whole family involved to gather and label the items and place them in a bin.
 Keep that bin easy to grab on the way out of the door.

-Family Emergency Supplies Blank Version
+Emergency Supplies Blank Version

 Use this blank version of the Emergency Supplies Printable to fill in items that are specific to your family.